This Article Is About Cash To Close And Seasoned Funds For Closing Mortgage Guidelines

 - Cash in the mortgage business cannot be used as verified funds

-- Any irregular deposits that is over $100 dollars needs to be explained and the source of the deposit needs to be provided to the mortgage underwriter
+- Any irregular deposits that are over $100 dollars needs to be explained and the source of the deposit needs to be provided to the mortgage underwriter

 For example, here is a case scenario: